EslamAsHhraf/Advanced-programming-techniques/Readme.md

 ## 🔒 License

-> **Note:** This software is licensed under MIT License, See [License](https://github.com/EslamAsHhraf/Captain-Hook/blob/main/LICENSE) for more information ©EslamAsHhraf.
+> **Note**: This software is licensed under MIT License, See [License](https://github.com/EslamAsHhraf/Captain-Hook/blob/main/LICENSE) for more information ©EslamAsHhraf.